codatio/codat-docs/docs/integrations/accounting/xero/accounting-xero-app-partner-guidance.md

 description: "Understand the requirements for Financial Services, Lending, Payments, and App Store Partners"
 ---

 The process of becoming a Xero App Partner depends on your use case.
-Xero has two categories of App Partner:
+Xero has two categories of App Partners:

 - [Financial Services App Partners](#financial-services-partners), including [Lending App Partners](#lending-partners) and [Payments App Partners](#payments-partners)
 - [Xero App Store Partners](#xero-app-store-partners), also known as _Ecosystem App Partners_